-- 1. Early refills for lost, stolen or destroyed drugs are not covered except during a declared "National Emergency." - 2.
+- 1. Early refills for lost, stolen or destroyed drugs are not covered except during a declared "National Emergency". - 2.
 Early refills for vacation supplies are limited to a one-time fill of up to 30 days per calendar year. - 3.
 Medications will not be covered if prescribed by physicians or other providers who are excluded or precluded from the Medicare program participation. - 4.
 You may refill a non-opioid prescription when a minimum of seventy-five percent (75%) of the quantity is consumed based on the days supply. - 5.
-Costs for drugs that are not covered under Part D do not count toward your Out-of-Pocket costs. - 6.
-You may refill an opioid prescription when a minimum of eighty-five percent (85%) of the quantity is consumed based on the days supply.
+You may refill an opioid prescription when a minimum of eighty-five percent (85%) of the quantity is consumed based on the days supply. - 6.
+Costs for drugs that are not covered under Part D do not count toward your Out-of-Pocket costs.

-SECTION 9 Part D Vaccines.
+Section 9 Part D Vaccines.
 What you pay for depends on how and where you get them

 Important Message About What You Pay for Vaccines - Our plan covers most Part D vaccines at no cost to you.
-Call member services for more information.
+Call Customer Service for more information.